-When it comes to banking in the European Union, most people don’t consider opening an Irish bank account as a non-resident.
-Instead, they typically look elsewhere in Europe, consider inferior jurisdictions, and open with lower quality banks.
+When it comes to banking in the European Union, most people don’t consider opening a bank account in Ireland as a non-resident.
+Instead, they typically look elsewhere in Europe, consider inferior jurisdictions, and open with lower-quality banks.

 Irish bank accounts for non-resident clients offer a full suite of services, English customer support, and remote account opening.
 Providing access to EU banking, SEPA transfers, and certainty during the unraveling of Brexit.
 Unfortunately, such accounts can be difficult to open, unless you know which banks (and bankers) to contact.